BradyHuai/NASA-Search-API/README.md

 # NASA-Search-API

 ## Summary
 The NASA Search API is an Android application that allows users to search and view images from the NASA's Image and Video Library API.
-Users can enter a certain query such as "Earch", "Apollo", "Moon", and the APP will display a list of images with their titles.
+Users can enter a certain query such as "Earth", "Apollo", "Moon", and the APP will display a list of images with their titles.
 Users can click into the image and have a full view of the image as well as a detailed description of the image, and the date when the image was created.

 ## Architecture Overview
 The app is built using the following components and design patterns: